 The obvious thing to remember when purchasing a Polecat is that it's basically an up & down climber so the more time you can spend with your cat while it plays on it the better.

-Polecat can be made as a floor-to-ceiling or Non-Standard wall mounted unit - it's also commonly used as a cat ladder providing a way of reaching high perches on top of furniture, beams & shelves to provide that extra playing space along with vertical territory that's so important to cats.
+Polecat can be made as a floor-to-ceiling or bespoke wall mounted unit - it's also commonly used as a cat ladder providing a way of reaching high perches on top of furniture, beams & shelves to provide that extra playing space along with vertical territory that's so important to cats.

-We have an array of toys that we've use to coax & play with our cats on Polecat & if your cat likes throwing & chase play purchasing a Hicatch Toy when you order (or even after from our Accessories page) will help keep them climbing.
+We have an array of toys that we've used to coax & play with our cats on Polecat & if your cat likes throwing & chase play purchasing a Hicatch Toy when you order (or even after from our Accessories page) will help keep them climbing.

 Installing a Polecat is usually a one person job & it comes with all of the necessary fixings & bits - all you will need is a step ladder & drill.